Considering A Career In Mental Health? How To Be A Therapist

 - Recreational Therapy

-Depending on your undergraduate background, you can be prepared for the niche that you decide to settle in.
+Depending on your undergraduate background, you can be prepared for the niche you decide to settle in.
 For example, someone who majored in child development for their bachelor's degree will likely do well with helping kids who struggle with autism spectrum disorder (ASD), behavioral disorders, or maladaptive behaviors in general.

 With this in mind and the persistence and drive to succeed, you will receive your degree and be ready for the last steps to becoming a therapist.